CiscoTestAutomation/dyntopo/docs/laasv2/README.rst

 If you are only interested in bringing up a topology for a single job run, you can do that using ``pyats run job``. pyATS will expect the same arguments, i.e., a clean YAML file and a logical testbed YAML file.

-Once the topology is requested, it will make a reservation of the topology, create the merged testbed YAML file (named ``merged_testbed.yaml``) in the current working directory.
+Once the topology is requested, it will make a reservation of the topology, and create ``merged_testbed.yaml``.
 The difference this time, is that the execution will not be halted. pyATS will use the merged testbed to connect to the devices and use the job script to interact with the topology.
-Below you can find an example of how to use pyATS run job:
+An example of how to use pyATS run job can be seen below:

 .. code-block:: text